dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 <!-- SPDX-License-Identifier: MIT -->
 <!-- Copyright (c) 2023 Dacade.org -->

-Welcome to this ICP Azle Development 101 tutorial!
+Welcome to this ICP TypeScript Smart Contract 101 tutorial!
 This tutorial is designed to provide an introduction to developing on the Internet Computer Protocol (ICP) platform.
-In this guide, you will learn the basics of building and interacting with decentralized Azle canisters.
+In this guide, you will learn the basics of building and interacting with a TypeScript smart contract (Azle canisters).
 By the end of this guide, you will have a solid understanding of developing for the ICP platform and be able to create the foundation for decentralized applications.

 ### What you'll learn
 - Setting up your development environment: Understand the necessary tools for ICP development, such as Node.js, Node Version Manager (nvm), and DFX, and learn how to install and use them​.